lizardsystem/lizard-ui/README.rst

 Lizard-ui is opinionated: it makes choices and prescribes (good!) technologies.

-- Included: the `blueprint css framework <http://www.blueprintcss.org/>`_.
-It resets css styles so that we've got a common base.
+- Included: the `twitter-bootstrap css framework
+  <http://twitter.github.com/bootstrap/>`_.
+It resets css styles so that
+  we've got a common base.
 It fixes common IE layout bugs.
 It gives a basic typography that's quite pleasing.
+And it has some javascript that makes many common UI tasks easy.

 - Required: `django-staticfiles
   <http://pypi.python.org/pypi/django-staticfiles>`_.
 For a more verbose